Sébastien Delogu

 Sébastien Victor Delogu (/fr/; born 8 June 1987) is a French politician and trade unionist of La France Insoumise who has been representing Bouches-du-Rhône's 7th constituency in the National Assembly since 2022.
 A taxicab driver by profession, Delogu rose to prominence in 2016 after becoming the spokesperson for taxicab drivers in Marseille during their strike against Uber.

 Initially affiliated with the French Communist Party, Delogu joined La France Insoumise in 2017 to support the campaign of Jean-Luc Mélenchon in the 2017 legislative election.
 He was later elected to the National Assembly in the 2022 legislative election, and reelected in the 2024 legislative election.

 Early life and education

 Delogu was born on 8 June 1987 in Marseille.
 His mother was a trade unionist for the General Confederation of Labour (CGT) in Bouches-du-Rhône and vice-president of the employment tribunal in Aix-en-Provence, while his father was a taxicab driver.
-Through his mother, Delogu has Algerian and Spanish ancestry, while he has Armenian and Italian ancestry through his father.
+Through his mother, Delogu has Algerian and Spanish ancestry, while he has Armenian and Sardinian ancestry through his father.
 Delogu was raised in northern Marseille, in the inner city of the 15th arrondissement.

-Delogu attended a vocational high school and was trained in sales, receiving a brevet de technicien supérieur (BTS) diploma as an external candidate.
+Delogu's only formal qualification is his taxi driver’s license.
 He worked as a clothing salesperson and security guard, before resuming his studies following the birth of his first child.
 Delogu was evicted from his home in 2012, and afterwards was homeless and lived out of his car.
 He subsequently became involved with the National Housing Confederation (CNL) in France.